 College work completed prior to high school graduation or as part of a homeschool program will be considered concurrent enrollment work.
-Students completing such coursework should apply as Freshmen (not as transfer students).
+Students completing such coursework will be considered as Freshmen (not as transfer students).

-● Middle States Association of Colleges and Schools (MSA)
+-Middle States Association of Colleges and Schools (MSA)

-● New England Association of Schools and Colleges (NEASC)
+-New England Association of Schools and Colleges (NEASC)

-● North Central Association of Colleges and Schools (NCA)
+-North Central Association of Colleges and Schools (NCA)

-● Northwest Accreditation Commission (NWAC)
+-Northwest Accreditation Commission (NWAC)

-● Southern Association of Colleges and Schools (SACS)
+-Southern Association of Colleges and Schools (SACS)

-● Western Association of Schools & Colleges (WASC)
+-Western Association of Schools & Colleges (WASC)

 Secondary education and college work completed outside the United States must be evaluated according to our instructions for evaluating international educational records.
-Work completed through unaccredited homeschool programs, international work, and other work not accredited by one of the agencies listed above will not be accepted for admission evaluation.
+International work, and other work not accredited by one of the agencies listed above will not be accepted for admission evaluation.